 If you are someone who has already had a WooCommerce store and finds that it can no longer meet your requirements, you should think about switching to another platform like Shopify.
 However, re-platforming to Shopify is a very complicated procedure as Shopify and WooCommerce have completely different database structures.
 Therefore, make sure you have considered thoroughly all the elements of a migration process.

-In this article, we will be presenting to you a step-by-step guide to transfer data from WooCommerce to Shopify.
+In this article, we will be presenting to you a step-by-step guide to transferring data from WooCommerce to Shopify.

 - WooCommerce to Shopify migration flow chart

 - Step 1: Backup database of WooCommerce store

 - Step 2: Set up a new Shopify store

 - Step 5: Migrate newly incurred and update data